 The term Medicaid means a state program of medical aid for needy persons established under Title XIX of the Social Security Act of 1965 as amended.

-The term "mental illness" means any disorder, other than a disorder induced by alcohol or drug abuse, which impairs the behavior, emotional reaction or thought process of a person, regardless of medical origin.
-In determining benefits payable, charges made for the treatment of any physiological symptoms related to a mental illness will not be considered to be charges made for treatment of a mental illness.
+The term "mental health conditions" means any disorder, other than a disorder induced by alcohol or drug abuse, which impairs the behavior, emotional reaction or thought process of a person, regardless of medical origin.
+In determining benefits payable, charges made for the treatment of any physiological symptoms related to a mental health condition will not be considered to be charges made for treatment of a mental health condition.

 The term Necessary Services and Supplies includes any charges, except charges for Bed and Board, made by a Hospital on its own behalf for medical services and supplies actually used during Hospital in patient stay.
 The term Necessary Services and Supplies will not include any charges for special nursing fees, dental fees or medical fees.